 1. In a large punch bowl or pitcher, combine the simple syrup, tequila, blueberry liqueur, pomegranate juice, and lemon juice.
 Stir it well and refrigerate until you’re ready to serve.

-2. Right before serving, add the club soda and combine.
+2. Right before serving, add the club soda and stir gently to combine.

 3. If you want that super cool smoky effect, add the dry ice right as your friends arrive!